Maijied/Task_Management_Using_Angular_And_Local_Storage/README.md

 # SELIES ASSESSMENT

-`If npm install id not working use npm install --legacy-peer-deps`
+`If npm install is not working use npm install --legacy-peer-deps`

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 15.0.0.